Royce White: Iowa State University

+At Iowa State, White was voted the 2011–12 Big 12 Preseason Newcomer of the Year.
+During the season, he won the Phillips 66 Big 12 Rookie of the Week award three times.

-He added a 17-point, 10-rebound double double in the 2012 Big 12 men's basketball tournament in a loss to Texas.
+White had 17 points and 10 rebounds in the 2012 Big 12 men's basketball tournament in Iowa State's loss to Texas.
 In Iowa State's opening game of the 2012 NCAA Men's Division I Basketball Tournament, White posted 15 points and 11 rebounds in a victory over Connecticut.
-His season concluded with a 23-point, 9-rebound, 4-assist, and 3-steal performance in a loss to Kentucky.
+His season concluded with a 23-point, nine-rebound, four-assist, and three-steal performance in a loss to Kentucky.
 White fouled out for the first time in his career in the game and ended the season with 11 double-doubles.
-White finished the season as the team leader in points, rebounds, assists, steals and blocks, making him the only player in Division I basketball to do so.
+White finished the season as the team leader in points, rebounds, assists, steals and blocks, making him the only player in Division I basketball to lead his team in all five categories.

-On March 4, following the 2011–12 Big 12 Conference men's basketball season, he was named the unanimous Big 12 Newcomer of the Year and was recognized as a First team All-Big 12 and a unanimous Big 12 All-Rookie Team selection by the Big 12 coaches.
+On March 4, 2012, White was named the unanimous Big 12 Newcomer of the Year and was recognized as a first-team All-Big 12 selection and a unanimous Big 12 All-Rookie Team selection by the Big 12 coaches.
 In addition, he was selected as Big 12 Newcomer of the Year and was recognized as a First team All-Big 12 selection by both the Associated Press and the Kansas City Star.
-He concluded the regular season 2nd in the Big 12 in rebounding and 5th in assists with averages of 9.2 and 5.2, respectively.
+He concluded the regular season second in the Big 12 in rebounding and fifth in assists with averages of 9.2 and 5.2, respectively.
 On March 1, he was named to the 30-player midseason Naismith College Player of the Year Award watchlist.
 He was selected by the U.S. Basketball Writers Association to its 10-man 2011–12 Men's All-District VI (IA, MO, KS, OK, NE, ND, SD) Team.
 White was a first team selection to the National Association of Basketball Coaches Division I All‐District 8 team on March 14.
 White was named an honorable mention Associated Press All-American.

-White was the only player in the nation to lead his team in the five major statistical categories: points (13.4), rebounding (9.3), assists (5.0), steals (1.1) and blocks (0.9).
-He was the first cyclone since Fred Hoiberg (1993–94) and second ever to lead the team in points, rebounds and assists.
-His final Big 12 rankings were 2nd in both rebounding and field goal percentage (53.4%) as well as 5th in assists.
-He ranked 34th, 36th and 57th nationally in those same statistics.
-His 316 rebounds and 170 assists ranked 7th and 10th all time in school history for single-season totals.
-His single-season rebound total was the most by a Cyclone since 1978 (Dean Uthoff, 378).

-On March 21, 2012, White chose to forgo his junior and senior years at ISU to enter the 2012 NBA Draft.
-On that date he stated his intent to hire an agent.
+On March 21, 2012, White chose to forgo his junior and senior years at ISU to enter the 2012 NBA draft.